phamdinhkhanh/vnquant/README.md

 ## 1. Introduction
-This project provide the financial information and useful visualization instrument about Vietnam stock market to researcher.
-Particularly, there are many aspect of data relating to any stock being able to store and clone.
-The official version are built on both machine learning language Python and R.
+This project offers comprehensive financial information and advanced visualization tools for the Vietnam stock market to researchers.
+Specifically, it provides extensive data, including historical prices, finacial, business, and cashflow reports for individual or multiple symbols over the same period.
+This enables investors to conduct in-depth quantitative analyses and forecasting.
+Additionally, the available stock prices can be utilized to create visualizations with advanced metrics such as Bollinger Bands and Relative Strength Index (RSI), aiding in identifying optimal buying and selling points.

 ## 2. Setting: